autotyed/autotyed/README.md

 # HOWTO

-Part of the goal of this repo is to document how to _Reverse Proxy_ the following application through NGINX:
+Part of the goal of this repo is to document how to _Reverse Proxy_ the following application through NGINX using a single hostname:

 - [Deluge](https://deluge-torrent.org)
 - [SecuritySpy](https://www.bensoftware.com/securityspy/)